judemille/xplane-sys/README.md

 This crate will be updated as the X-Plane SDK updates, and will have an equal version number. (except in extraneous circumstances)

-## Documentation ##
+## Documentation

 The types and functions are documented on [the X-Plane plugin API website](http://developer.x-plane.com/sdk/).

-## Compiling and linking ##
+## Compiling and linking

 This crate currently can be compiled on macOS, Linux, and Windows.
 This is because X-Plane only (at the time of writing) supports these platforms.
 This crate also only supports x86_64 and aarch64.
 These are the architectures supported by the current version of X-Plane, and if you want to compile for ppc or iX86, you're on your own.
+Additionally, compilation on Windows requires the msvc ABI, and compilation on Linux requires the gnu ABI.
+This is to ensure compatibility with X-Plane itself.

 On macOS and Windows, plugins must be dynamically linked with libraries that provide stub implementations of the SDK functions.
 This crate includes those